Peddler: In literature and art

 Russian lubok prints (popular prints) also feature peddlers along with other popular stereotypes.
 Some scholars suggest that the origin of the term, lubok, may have come from the word lubki - a type of basket typically carried by peddlers as they carried a myriad of different wares into villages in old Russia.
 Korobeiniki is a Russian folk song that describes a meeting between a peddler and a girl.
 Their haggling is a metaphor for their courtship.

 The Lady and the Peddler, (1947) is an American play by Yosefa Even Shoshan and adapted from a story by S.Y.
 Agnon.
 The plot concerns a Jewish peddler who takes up residence with a mysterious gentile woman.
-Residing in a forest setting, the situation is idyllic for the travelling salesman, as the woman provides for all his needs and never asks for anything in return.
-Soon, however, he comes to realise that the woman is an evil spirit in disguise.
+Residing in a forest setting, the situation is idyllic for the traveling salesman, as the woman provides for all his needs and never asks for anything in return.
+Soon, however, he comes to realize that the woman is an evil spirit in disguise.
 The story is thought to be a metaphor for the dislocation and destruction of European Jews.

 St Patrick and the Peddler by Margaret Hodges is a novel about a peddler who is visited by St Patrick in his dreams and through a circuitous route uncovers great riches.

 Death of a Salesman (1949) is a 1949 stage play written by the American playwright Arthur Miller.
 Set in late 1940s Brooklyn, a traveling salesman, Willy Loman realizes he has been a failure as a father and a husband.
 His sons, Happy and Biff, are not successful, on his terms (being "well-liked") or any others.
 His career fading, Willy escapes into dreamy reminiscences of an idealized past.

 Robin Hood and the Peddler is a ballad that now forms part of the collection at the American Folklife Center, Library of Congress.

 The Merchant of Four Seasons (1972) is a critically acclaimed film about a German fruit-peddler, directed by Rainer Werner Fassbinder.

-The Tin Men (1987), a feature film directed by Barry Levinson and starring Richard Dreyfuss and Danny De Vito, is a comedy set in 1963, concerning two aluminium salesmen and the dirty tricks they use to make a sale as they try to out-compete each other.
+The Tin Men (1987), a feature film directed by Barry Levinson and starring Richard Dreyfuss and Danny De Vito, is a comedy set in 1963, concerning two aluminum salesmen and the dirty tricks they use to make a sale as they try to out-compete each other.